 Rolex Nomenclature for All Things Rolex

 Rolex is a brand that distinguishes itself in many ways.
-It was the first brand to put a date complication on a watch, the first to create a fully hermetic case protecting the movement from moisture and dust, and perhaps the first to have created names for the stuff they use to make their watches.
+It was the first brand to put a date complication on a watch, the first to create a fully hermetic case protecting the movement from moisture and dust, and perhaps the first to have consumer-facing names for their proprietary components.
 At some point in history, Rolex started buying several of the companies that made parts for them, for example they bought Gay Frères which manufactured the Oyster bracelet so that it became *the* Rolex bracelet.
 Rolex also started melting its own metals and created its own lume, and therefore the brand attributes unique names to its unique creations.
 These names can sound strange to those who are not familiar with them.

 Oystersteel